-Music (BTEC)
+Music (BTEC equivalent to 1 x A Level)

 Students who are interested in music in all its aspects.
 Those that have had involvement in school productions whether on stage/backstage/lighting or as a member of the band.
 Students who enjoy creating music from composition to performing as a soloist, and as part of a group, and those who enjoy learning about music and its development over time.